The Higher Learning Commission

 Health Information Technology (AAS)

-Student can sit for Registered Health Information Technician (RHIT) certification exam.
+Student can sit for Registered Health Information Technician (RHIT) certification exam after graduation.

 Culinary Arts (AAS)